radekd91/emoca/README.md

 The repo is heavily based on PyTorch and Pytorch Lightning.

 ### GDL_APPS
-`gdl_apps` contains prototypes (finished and not finished).
+`gdl_apps` contains prototypes that use the GDL library.
 These can include scripts on how to train, evaluate, test and analyze models from `gdl` and/or data for various tasks.

 Look for individual READMEs in each sub-projects.